LAL-project/linear-arrangement-library/instructions/installation-library-windows.md

 	* 0.3.1.
 Extract the files and move them to

-			C:/programming/cmake-3.15.0/
+			C:/programming/cmake/

 	* 0.3.2.
 Add to the PATH environment variable the path

-			C:/programming/cmake-3.15.0/bin
+			C:/programming/cmake/bin

 - 0.4.
-Since we are going to be installing several libraries, create the following directories, and add them to the _PATH_ environment variable.
+Since we are going to be installing several libraries, create the following directories

 		C:/programming/c++/bin
 		C:/programming/c++/include
 		C:/programming/c++/lib
 		C:/programming/c++/share

+	* 0.4.1.
+Add the following directories to the _PATH_ environment variable

+			C:/programming/c++/bin
+			C:/programming/c++/lib

 - 0.5.
-Moreover, add the following environment variable, and set its contents to the path to its right
+Moreover, add the following environment variables, and set their contents to directory to their right

 		LIBRARY_PATH			C:/programming/c++/lib
 		CPLUS_INCLUDE_PATH		C:/programming/c++/include